rolling-scopes-school/tasks/react/modules/graphiql.md

 ### Welcome page

 - If the user is not authorized, the page should contain a link to Sign In / Sign Up page.
-- If the user is authorized, the page should contain links to the RESTfull client, GraohiQL client, History routes.
+- If the user is authorized, the page should contain links to the RESTfull client, GraphiQL client, History routes.

 ### Header